nrs-org/novelslop/content/vol_01/chap_06.typ

   "The little sister of Narumi Sena?
 Who?
 The girl from that selfie?"

-  That nickname she given to one of her future classmates slipped out of her mouth when she was talking with Kazugai Uta, one of the few acquaintances of hers that knew who "Narumi Sena" was.
+  That nickname she given to one of her future classmates slipped out of her mouth when she was talking with Kazugai Uta when they were going home, one of the few acquaintances of hers that knew who "Narumi Sena" was.

   "It's just a inside joke of mine, haha..."
 Mikoto laughed, trying to cover up her lame joke, "Wait, what do you mean by _that selfie_?"